 Reference and Search Assistance

-The Reference and Instructional Services staff at the Reference Desk (273-2838) and the staff in the Art and Music Collection, Special Collections, and the Youth Collection recognize that extended reference or research help is sometimes needed for individual patrons, and we attempt to provide assistance to the fullest extent possible.
+The Reference and Instructional Services staff at the Reference Desk (273-2838) and the staff in the Fine and Performing Arts Collection, Special Collections, and the Youth Collection recognize that extended reference or research help is sometimes needed for individual patrons, and we attempt to provide assistance to the fullest extent possible.
 When you are new to Rod Library, you may find it most convenient to ask your reference and research questions at the Reference Desk.
-The staff there will assist you or will refer you to the Art and Music Collection, Special Collections, or the Youth Collection if your request is most appropriately answered in one of these collections.
+The staff there will assist you or will refer you to the Fine and Performing Arts Collection, Special Collections, or the Youth Collection if your request is most appropriately answered in one of these collections.

 Librarians and Library staff can assist you with UNISTAR, electronic databases, and printed reference materials.
 Library staff members are available to help you look up as many as five separate items.
 For example, we can assist you in searching UNISTAR to determine whether the Library has five particular books or other information resources you are seeking.
 Or we can assist you in finding the scholarly definitions of five terms.